Farama-Foundation/stable-retro/docs/integration.md

 Emulation allows the entire state of a video game system to be stored to disk and restored.
 These files are specific to the emulator, but always end with `.state`.
 These are identical to the versions used in the standalone versions of the emulators but gzipped.

+If a core cannot serialize states but has a deterministic native reset, an integration can set `"default_reset": "poweron"` in `metadata.json` instead of providing a `.state` file.
+This starts every episode through the core's reset path.
+It does not support level-specific starting points.

 ### Variable Locations `data.json`

 Information about the inner workings of games are stored alongside the ROM in a file named `data.json`.
 This JSON file documents "ground truth" information about a game, including the locations and formats of variables in memory.
 These manifests are separated into sections, although only one section currently is defined: